baza-trainee/rd2-backend/README.md

 The application has 2 endpoints post and get(test)
 It is also covered with tests and packaged in Docker containers Credentials have been added to the .env.example file so that you can deploy the application in 3 clicks.

+## Basic Requirements
+    - API for user management
+    - API for authorization and authentication
+    - API for menege reports
+    - API for manage contacts
+    - API for manage files
+    - Custom admin panel

 ---
 ## Installation